-The Arivaca Humanitarian Aid office opened its doors in June 2012.
+From 2012-2021, People Helping People operated the Arivaca Humanitarian Aid Office on the main street in Arivaca.
+We now work out of a nearby location, Arivaca Borderlands Support, 17236 W. 5th Street.
 Our mission is to support borderlands residents providing humanitarian aid and crisis relief to prevent death and suffering in the borderlands.
 The office is staffed by local, trained volunteers.

 WHAT WE DO:

 We distribute resources for residents to provide humanitarian aid: water gallons, food packs, home medical kits, clothing, Red Cross international phone service, legal & medical professionals, consulate information, Spanish-language instruction and interpretation, and more.
 You are welcome to come by during open hours to call us at 520-398-3093.

 We document incidents of harassment or abuse by the US Border Patrol.
 We are currently working with the American Civil Liberties Union and the No More Deaths Abuse Documentation Team to record these cases.

 We have a lending library and other free educational materials, including Know Your Rights information, fact sheets, zines, reports, and more.
 We also have t-shirts, buttons, stickers, posters, and other items available for suggested donation.

 We host meetings and events for the Arivaca community.
 If your group is interested in using the space for a meeting or event, please call or email us.